0xDeadList/0xDeadList/README.md

 ## Introduction

 0xDeadList collects the "dead" address with leaked private key.
-Users are able to lock/bury wallet and get a NFT for reporting the leaked private key.
+Users are able to lock/bury wallet and get a [Burier NFT](https://opensea.io/collection/addressburier-v2) for reporting the leaked private key.
 Dapps are able to block those public accessible wallets with on/off-chain APIs.

-The dead addresses (with private keys) are periodically dumped into [deadlist.txt](./deadlist.txt).
+The dead addresses are attached with [Tombstone SBT](https://opensea.io/collection/tombstone-v4).
+The full deadlist is periodically dumped into [deadlist.txt](./deadlist.txt).

 ## How does this work?